 The negative physiological symptoms that take control when an individual suddenly ends his or her habitual stimulant abuse is known as withdrawal.
 Attempting to manage withdrawal without assistance or supervision can be very dangerous, and tends to lead individuals to return to stimulant use in an effort to control the pain of the experience.
 Repeating this process of failed withdrawal attempts can cause an individual to fall deeper into his or her stimulant abuse, making it more challenging to stop the addictive behaviors once and for all.

 While everyone might experience withdrawal differently, there are common symptoms that can occur at this time, some of which include:

 For those who do not have personal experience with addiction, it can be hard to understand why an individual would be tempted to use his or her drug of choice at the time of withdrawal.
 However, the symptoms listed above can be excruciating to the point where an individual who truly wants to stop the cycle of addiction might not feel powerful enough to endure the symptoms.
 Thankfully, there is a better way.
 Help in the form of supervised detox allows individuals to rid their bodies of harmful substances in a supportive and secure environment.

 Detoxification at Keystone Treatment Center

-A high quality detox program is an ideal step in the recovery process for men and women who have been unable to end their stimulant abuse on their own.
-While under the care of detox program staff, patients will have access to a number of benefits and supports, such as:
+A high-quality detox program is an ideal step in the recovery process for men and women who have been unable to end their stimulant abuse on their own.
+While under the care of program staff, patients will have access to a number of benefits and supports at our detox center, such as: